M-Hatlem/info216/README.md

 Our data is downloaded from NAV and they swagger API.
 Information about their API can be found here: https://github.com/navikt/pam-public-feed
 The API itself is accessible through this link: https://arbeidsplassen.nav.no/public-feed/swagger/

+We also had to choose which vocabularies to use when lifting the data to rdf triples.
+We used Schema.org, DBpedia-owl, DBpedia-resource, SKOS and our own ontology.
+We decided to primarily base ourselves off Schema.org as it is a more enterprise focused vocab.
+This fit with our intent of creating a job search engine which can also be seen as a tool useful for enterprises.
+In addition, schema already had most of the predicates we needed available.
+For those we could not find in schema we opted to use DBpedia’s ontologies for.
+This is only limited to location data of cities, countries, counties and municipalities as we wanted to link this up to the appropriate DBpedia pages.
+We also used SKOS to create a hierarchy tree allowing you to search for a job and get all the results in the narrower branches of your search.
+Our own ontology which was needed for the predicates missing from schema and the ones we couldn’t find in other vocabs.

 ## Overview:

 Requirements: